ninchat/ninchat-api/api.md

 	- `user_name` : string (optional)
 	- `user_name_old` : string (optional)
 	- `user_deleted` : boolean (optional)
-	- `member_silenced` : boolean (optional)

-	A dialogue peer's or a channel member's `name` attribute changed, a dialogue peer was deleted, or a channel member's `silenced` attribute changed.
+	A dialogue peer's or a channel member's `name` attribute changed, or a dialogue peer was deleted.

 - `channel`